D-WIS/DDHub-Semantic-Interoperability/docs/drilling_signals/Gathered_vocabulary.md

 One may encounter (at least) two situations:
 1. the signal contains the domain information.
 This occurs in the following cases
    - data sets: in data science context, where one manipulates "self-contained" data sets, the domain information is represented.
 Typically, a data sets is made of several columns where the first ones contain the domain data and the latter ones the range data.
 Then the objective is to perform regression or classification of the range data against the domain one.
 In this context, one wants to specify that the domain is described by some of the axes of the global shape.
+   - burst data: high frequency downhole signals are sometimes transmitted to the surface during the operations.
+However, they are often transmitted in packets containing a full interval of data.
+In that case, the transmitted data is multidimensional, where the first axis contains the date at which the measurement has been taken.
+The domain is therefore contained in the data itself.
+The same holds for retrieved WitsML logs.
    - computed profiles: when using numerical models to evaluate the state of the drilling process, it is common to manipulate and publish profiles, such as the pressure profile in the annular.
 For example, a pressure profile is nothing more than a series of points (pressures, the range data) associated to a series of measured depth (the domain).
 Due to the dynamic nature of the computations, the measured depths are often themselves dynamic and stored as real-time signals, and both pressures and depths are usually stored together.
 The following structure are commonly encountered:
 ```
 // the signal is an array of smaller arrays containing (domain, range) data